 Do not dispose of the battery in a fire.
-The
+The battery is capable of exploding.

-A battery presents a risk of electrical shock
+A battery presents a risk of electrical shock and high short circuit current.
+The following precautions are to be observed when working on batteries:

-- and high short circuit current.
-The following precautions are to be observed when working on batteries: - Remove the 7.5A and 15A fuses from the generator control panel. - Remove watches, rings or other metal objects; - Use tools with insulated handles; - Wear rubber gloves and boots; - Do not lay tools or metal parts on top of the battery; and - Disconnect charging source prior to connecting or disconnecting battery terminals.
+- Remove the 7.5A and 15A fuses from the generator control panel. - Remove watches, rings or other metal objects; - Use tools with insulated handles; - Wear rubber gloves and boots; - Do not lay tools or metal parts on top of the battery; and - Disconnect charging source prior to connecting or disconnecting battery terminals.